-We provide for loan losses based upon the consistent application of our documented allowance for loan loss methodology.
+We provide for loan losses based upon the consistent application of our documented allowance for loan loss (ALLL) methodology.
 All loan losses are charged to the allowance for loan losses and all recoveries are credited to it.
 Additions to the allowance for loan losses are provided by charges to income based on various factors which, in our judgment, deserve current recognition in estimating probable losses.
 We regularly review the loan portfolio and make provisions for loan losses in order to maintain the allowance for loan losses in accordance with GAAP.

 General allowances are established for loan losses on a portfolio basis for loans that do not meet the definition of impaired in accordance with current accounting standards.
 The portfolio is grouped into similar risk characteristics, primarily loan type and loan-to-value ratios.
 We apply an estimated loss rate to each loan group.
-The loss rates applied are based upon our loss experience adjusted, as appropriate, for the qualitative and environmental factors discussed below.
+The loss rates applied are primarily based upon our loss experience adjusted, as appropriate, for the qualitative and environmental factors discussed below.
 This evaluation is inherently subjective, as it requires material estimates that may be susceptible to significant revisions based upon changes in economic and real estate market conditions.
 Actual loan losses may be significantly more than the allowance for loan losses we have established, which could have a material negative effect on our financial results.
+The loans on which the Company has granted loan deferrals are included in the ALLL calculation.

 Residential mortgage loans represent the largest segment of our loan portfolio.
-All of the residential mortgage loans are secured by a first mortgage on residential real estate in Hawaii, consist primarily of fixed-rate mortgage loans that have been underwritten to Freddie Mac guidelines and have similar risk characteristics.
+All of the residential mortgage loans are secured by a first mortgage on residential real estate in Hawaii, consist primarily of fixed-rate mortgage loans that have generally been underwritten to Freddie Mac guidelines and have similar risk characteristics.
 The loan loss allowance is determined by first calculating the historical loss rate for this segment of the portfolio.
 The loss rate may be adjusted for qualitative and environmental factors.
 The allowance for loan loss is calculated by multiplying the adjusted loss rate by the total loans in this segment of the portfolio.